 Just like Pasta Salad, Broccoli salad is a staple at every summer potluck, picnic or barbecue, but is anyone else out there just not a fan of classic broccoli salad?
-Today, I’m giving the classic broccoli salad recipe a healthy remix, and showing you how you can prep it ahead for meal prep!
+Today, I’m giving the classic recipe a healthy remix, and showing you how you can prep it ahead for meal prep!

 This broccoli salad has NO MAYO.
 Is anyone else just freaked out by heavy creamy mayo dressings sitting out in the hot sun?